breadoliveoilsalt/jlox-compiler-in-ts/README.md

 ## TODOs / Questions

-- Integrate responsibility for keeping track of line numbers to function returned by `initLineReader` .
+- To consider: Integrate responsibility for keeping track of line numbers to function returned by `initLineReader` .
+- Add error handling
+  - source file not present
+  - syntax errors, etc.
+- Add repl

 ## Issues